Paul London: Early career (2000–2003)

 After graduating from high school, London trained at several wrestling schools, including a trailer park in West Memphis, Arkansas and a school run by Ivan Putski in North Austin, Texas.
 He debuted in 2000.
-London made his first appearance at WCW Greed on March 18, 2001 as an audience member during the Diamond Dallas Page and Scott Steiner WCW World Heavyweight Championship match.
-He was identified in a later broadcast as "A Creamy Gentleman", Paul London.
-His persona was that of an aristocratic adult film star.
-His finishing move was the "cream driver", a modified version of a basic suplex.
+London made his first appearance at WCW Greed on March 18, 2001, as an audience member during the Diamond Dallas Page and Scott Steiner WCW World Heavyweight Championship match.
 He later enrolled in Shawn Michaels' wrestling school, the Texas Wrestling Academy, where he was trained by Rudy Gonzales.
 Early in his career, London made brief appearances in Japanese promotion Pro Wrestling Zero-One (Zero1) and Total Nonstop Action Wrestling (TNA).
 London competed in Zero1 for several months on a match-by-match basis, beginning in January 2003, before turning down a contract.
 London was contacted by TNA after ROH's one-year anniversary show, and told that they were interested in him doing some matches on a try-out basis.
 On February 12, 2003, he made his TNA debut in a Gauntlet match against Jerry Lynn, which he lost.
 London competed mainly in the company's X Division, even earning shots at the NWA TNA X Division Championship.
 His last appearance in TNA was on June 18, 2003, at the TNA Anniversary show.
 He wrestled X Division Champion Chris Sabin for the title, only to lose due to interference from CM Punk.
-London has said that he viewed his time in TNA as a "stepping stone", but knew that he didn't want to be there long-term.
+London has said that he viewed his time in TNA as a "stepping stone", but knew that he did not want to be there long-term.
 London also made several appearances for East Coast Wrestling Association and won the 7th Annual ECWA Super 8 Tournament.